-Intel, failed to deliver Aurora, originally contracted to be completed by 2018, Intel are hoping to deliver later this year.
-Should be 2 ExaFLOP machine, each node will have 2x Intel Sapphire Rapids (CPU) and 6x Ponte Vecchio GPUs.
+Intel, failed to deliver Aurora, originally contracted to be completed by 2018, First phase has now been delivered, when complete, should be 2 ExaFLOP machine.
+Each node has 2x Intel Sapphire Rapids (CPU) and 6x Ponte Vecchio GPUs.

 Out of the three Intel is worth the least!